msrana25/My_Netflix/README.md

 # My_Netflix

-Netflix Application built with REACT.JS.
-Integrated with Stripe Checkout &amp; Webhooks, Redux, Firestore, Google Auth.
+My_Netflix is a web application that features a beautiful UI/UX like Netflix, where movie data is pulled in from the TMDB database using their API.
+Users can easily sign up, login and logout using Firebase Authentication, and they can subscribe to monthly subscriptions using Stripe payment integration.

-Features :-
+Features
 Beautiful UI/UX like Netflix Application.
 Movie data is pulled in from TMDB database using their API.
 Supports Login and Logout using Firebase Authentication.
-Integrated with Stripe payment where which allows users to have monthly subscriptions(For testing stripe, use card number as 424242424242 and expiry date as 04/24 and cvv as 424)
+Integrated with Stripe payment which allows users to have monthly subscriptions(For testing stripe, use card number as 424242424242 and expiry date as 04/24 and cvv as 424)
-Uses firestore DB provided by firebase.
+Uses firestore DB provided by Firebase.
+Tech Stack
+Redux for state management
+Tons of CSS using BEM methodology for styling
+Payment authentication using Stripe

-Tech Stack :- Redux, Tons of CSS(using BEM), State Management using Redux, Payment Authentcation using Stripe, User Authentication using Firebase Authentication API and deployed using Firebase hosting
+User authentication using Firebase Authentication API Deployed using Firebase hosting
+Getting Started
+To get started, follow these steps:

+Clone the repository and navigate to the project directory.
+Install dependencies using npm install.
+Create a .env file in the root directory and add your Firebase and Stripe credentials.
+Start the app using npm start.